AsianKoala/debugger-bundle/README.md

 - teleop
 - practice env to simulate a real match

 #### Note: This is my personal sim for FTC 14607, meaning many of the files in simulation/ are edited to our robot and codes' specifications.
-To use a standalone sim run the standalone.bat file
+To use a standalone sim, run the standalone.bat file